l3x/goenv/README.md

-  goenv check                          # To verify that your go runtime environment is okay goenv version                        # To get the current go runtime version goenv version goenv                  # To get the current goenv version goenv versions                       # To get a list of locally installed Go versions goenv versions available             # To get a list of available Go versions goenv install 1.4                    # To install latest version of golang 1.4 goenv uninstall 1.4                  # To uninstall latest version of golang 1.4
+  goenv check                          # To verify that your go runtime environment is okay goenv version                        # To get the current go runtime version goenv version goenv                  # To get the current goenv version goenv versions available             # To get a list of available Go versions goenv install 1.4                    # To install latest version of golang 1.4 goenv uninstall 1.4                  # To uninstall latest version of golang 1.4